cedowens/aws-cli-notes/README.md

 # aws-cli-notes
-A combined list of helpful awscli commands from Scott Piper's flaws.cloud exercise as well as from Beau Bullock's Breaching the Cloud Training
+A combined list of helpful awscli commands from Scott Piper's flaws.cloud exercise (http://flaws.cloud), from Beau Bullock's Breaching the Cloud Training, and from some digging I have done

-AWS Flaws.cloud link: http://flaws.cloud/.

 Commands below are listed in order of the exercises: